dmwm/DAS/doc/sphinx/data_objects.rst

 There are basically two types of data objects: flat and hierarchical ones.

-- Flat objects represents meta-data in a flat structure, for instance
+- Flat

 .. doctest::

    {"dataset":"abc", size:1, "location":"CERN"}

-- Hierarchical objects represents meta-data in hierarchical structure, for instance
+- Hierarchical

 .. doctest::

    {"dataset": {"name":"abc", size:1, "location":"CERN"}}

-The former one has disadvantage of not being able to tell what this object represents.
-This is not the case of last one.
-It is clear in that case that data object represents *dataset* object.
-While everything comes with cost.
-The hierarchical data objects can be very nested which introduce load on parsing them.
-In DAS we store objects in hierarchical structure, but try to minimize its nest-ness.
-Therefore it allows to talk about key/attributes of the object in a natural way.
-Also this simplify their aggregation.
-For instance, if two data-providers ship information about files and file objects contain *name* attribute, it will be trivial to merge objects based on *name* value.
+The first has the disadvantage of not being able to easily tell what this object represents, whereas this is not the case for the latter.
+It is clear in that case that the object principally represents a *dataset*.
+However, all good things come with a cost; the hierarchical structures are much more expensive to parse, both in python and MongoDB.
+In DAS we store objects in hierarchical structures, but try to minimize the nesting depth.
+This allows us to talk about the key/attributes of the object in a more natural way, and simplifies their aggregation.
+For instance, if two different data-providers serve information about files and file objects containing the *name* attribute, it will be trivial to merge the objects based on the *name* value.